rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Handle_DOM_Events.md

 #Handle DOM Events

 To interact with the user, you can listen to the DOM events you care and response accordingly.
-To do so, you can register a DOM event listener in [View.mount_()](api:view).
-[View.mount_()](api:view) will be called for each view after the DOM element is created and attached to the document.
+To do so, you can register a DOM event listener.

+Depending on your requirement, you can register it anytime you prefer.
+For example, you can defer the registration until it is really required.

+If you have to handle it for every instance, you can register it in [View.render_()](api:view) after instantiating the DOM element.
+For example,

-  void mount_() {
+    void render_() {
-    super.mount_();
+      final node = new Element.html('<div><div class="foo-button"></div></div>');

-    node.on.change.add((e) {
+      node.query("div.foo-button").on.add((event) {
-      //handle the change event here
+        //handle it
         });
+      return node;
     }

-The DOM elements will be discarded when the view is detached.
-In other words, they won't be reused when the view is attached again.
-Thus, you generally don't need to remove the DOM event listener in [View.unmount_()](api:view).
-However, it is always a good practice to clean it up in [View.unmount_()](api:view), if you want.

 ##The Default Handling of DOM Events

-[View](api:view) handles many DOM events automatically, such as click, focus, blur, mouseOver and etc. The default handling is to proxy a DOM event with [ViewEvent](api:event) and then send back to the view itself.
-In other words, you don't have to handle them if you just want to proxy it with [ViewEvent](api:event).
-For example, the following snippet works well without any assistant code.
+[View](api:view) handles all DOM events automatically, such as `click`, `focus`, `blur`, `mouseOver` and etc. The default handling is so-called *event proxy*.
+As its name suggests, it proxies a DOM event with an instance of [ViewEvent](api:event).
+Then, send the instance to the view, if the user ever registers an event (by using [View.on](api:view)).

+In other words, you don't have to handle DOM events, if you just want to proxy them with [ViewEvent](api:event).
+For example, the following snippet works well *without* any assistant code.

     view.on.click.add((e) {
       //do something
       });

+> [TestDragAndDrop.dart](source:test) is an example that handles the drag and drop events transparently.
+All these events are handled by the default event proxy.

 ###[View.getDOMEventDispatcher_()](api:view)

-The event proxy is actually forwarded to [View.getDOMEventDispatcher_()](api:view) for handling.
-Thus, if you'd like to intercept the default handling, you can override it.
+The event proxy is actually handled by [View.getDOMEventDispatcher_()](api:view).
+You can override if you'd like to intercept the default handling.

+Please refer to [TextBox.dart](source:lib/src/view) for a real example.